 I can still remember my fear when my doctor suggested that I try Botox for chronic migraine.
 In fact, I chickened out and had to go back a few weeks later when I had plucked up the courage.
 Well, my fears were ill-founded.
 Botox has been an amazing treatment for me, and did what the many preventative drugs I had 'failed' prior to it didn't do - decrease my migraine attacks both in terms of pain and vertigo attacks from vestibular migraine.

-These are simply lifestyle changes that work for me as an individual and should not be considered to constitute medical advice in any way.
+These are simply lifestyle changes that work for me as an individual.
+This post is for informational purposes only and does not constitute medical advice in any way.
 Please consult a doctor about your medical treatments and any potential side-effects.

 Jump to: